P.J. Stephenson, Ph.D.

-He recently returned to the faculty after spending two years as a Marie Curie Research Fellow at the Centre d’études européennes, part of Sciences Po, Paris, where he undertook his project entitled APPLAUD 'Accountability and Public Policy Audit in the European Union'.
-His research agenda on issues related to financial accountability and the instiutionalisation of audit and scrutiny is ongoing.
+He returned to FASoS in 2015 after two years as a Marie Curie Research Fellow at the Centre d’études européennes, part of Sciences Po, Paris, where he undertook his project entitled APPLAUD 'Accountability and Public Policy Audit in the European Union'.
+His research agenda related to financial accountability and the institutionalisation of audit and scrutiny is ongoing.

-He recently co-edited a volume on European Space Policy (Routledge 2016).
-He previously co-authored a textbook entitled Analyzing the European Policy Process (Palgrave 2011), that is used to teach the second year undergraduate course 'Policy Domains'.
+He has co-edited a volume on European Space Policy (Routledge 2016) and previously co-authored the textbook Analyzing the European Policy Process (Palgrave 2011) used to teach the BA ES second year undergraduate course 'Policy Domains'.

-He holds a PhD and M.Phil in European Studies from the University of Cambridge (2003), where he was a member of the Centre for International Studies and a student of Darwin College.
+He holds a PhD and M.Phil in European Studies from the University of Cambridge, where he was a member of the Centre for International Studies and Darwin College.
 His doctoral thesis examined the historical and political development of Trans-European Networks in transport (TEN-Ts).
-His first degree of B.A.(Hons) was obtained from Royal Holloway, University of London (1997).
+His first degree of B.A.(Hons) was obtained from Royal Holloway, University of London.

-His research interests include: theories of integration, policy-making process (from framing and agenda-setting to evaluation and audit), institutions (European Commission, European Court of Auditors and executive EU agencies), European policies (transport/TENs/space, regions/cohesion), as well as contemporary society and politics of France and Spain.
+His research interests include: theories of integration, policy-making process (from framing and agenda-setting to evaluation and audit), institutions (European Court of Auditors, European Commission, European Parliament, executive EU agencies), European policies (transport/TENs/space, regions/cohesion), politics of France and Spain.

 Professional career history

-Following his PhD, and before coming to Maastricht University in 2006, Paul worked for five years as a project development officer in EU regional policy from 2002-2006.
-Here he conducted policy research and managed international projects for Interreg IIIB North-West Europe, based at the joint technical secretariat based in Lille, France.
+Following his PhD, and before coming to Maastricht University in 2006, Paul worked for five years as a project development officer in EU regional policy.
+He conducted policy research and managed international projects for Interreg IIIB North-West Europe, based at the joint technical secretariat based in Lille, France.
 The programme provides support to transnational cooperation projects aimed at improving territorial development and cohesion.

 He has lived and worked across Europe: in Cambridge, London (UK), Avignon, Montpellier, Lille, Paris (FR), Seville, Madrid (ES), Brussels (BE) and Maastricht (NL).
-He was a European Commission intern ('stagiaire') in the Directorate-General for Transport and Energy (2000-01).
+He was a European Commission intern ('stagiaire') in the Directorate-General for Transport and Energy.
 He studied abroad at the University of Avignon, Montpellier Graduate Business School and University of Seville.